timescale/docs/timescaledb/getting-started/query-data.md

    the `avg()` function on price, and include `symbol` so you can group the average price calculations by company.
 The `WHERE` limits the results to days within the last week.
 The [`GROUP BY`][clause-expressions] clause is necessary for aggregation and allows you to group the results by the day and company.
-Finally the `order by` clause orders the results first on the bucketed date, then by symbol.
+Finally the `ORDER BY` clause orders the results first on the bucketed date, then by symbol.

    ```sql